marshallm94/Book_Notes/Observation_and_Experiment_an_Introduction_to_Causal_Inference.md

   hypothesis is true.
 'Accepting a null hypothesis' means failing to provide much evidence about whether it is true or false."

+* (page 77): The outlined section makes the point that if an investigator were to say, "this treatment has an effect" without looking into whether an observed or unobserved covariate affects the probability of receiving treatment, he would be making a mistake.

+  To me the question then becomes how can an observational study **ever** overcome this argument?
+If an extremely cautious investigator adjusts for observed covariates $x_1, x_2, x_3$ and additionally makes note of unobserved covariates $u_1, u_2, u_3$, what is stopping a critic from saying, "But did you consider unobserved covariate $u_4$?"
+It seems as though one would run into an infinite regress of sorts (I would guess that this is the beauty of randomization and there is no way to get around the infinite regress with observational studies).

 ## Chapter Insights

 ### 1